LeanKit-Labs/tag-release/README.md

   --reset                        Reset repo to upstream master/develop branches
-	--promote [tag]                Promotes specified pre-release tag to an offical release --continue                     Continues the rebase process of a tag promotion --qa [scope]                   Create initial upstream branch for lightning
+	--promote [tag]                Promotes specified pre-release tag to an offical release --continue                     Continues the rebase process of a tag promotion --qa [scope]                   Create initial upstream branch for upstream repo --pr [scope]                   Update package.json to bump upstream repos and create a PR to develop

 Examples: